 Q. How far ahead of time do you list events?

 A. Each event is listed the week that it happens in the “Happening This Week” section.
 For planning purposes, I also list events happening one more week out in the “Next Week” section (hat tip to reader Jimmy K for suggesting this).
-Events which are likely to sell out are listed (sometimes multiple times) in the “Get Tickets Now” section several weeks or months ahead of time.
-Other noteworthy events are sometimes listed in a “Get These Events in Your Calendar” section.
+Notable later events are listed in the “Noteworthy Upcoming Events” section.